 Political rallies and electoral periods in Sri Lanka have occasionally turned violent.
-Several meetings organised by non-governmental organisations (NGOs) have also been disrupted in a violent manner recently.
 You should avoid any political gathering or rally and be wary of spontaneous large gatherings.
 Carry official photo-ID with you at all times.
 You should follow local news closely in case curfews or other restrictions are announced.
 See Political situation

 You need a visa to enter Sri Lanka.
 See Visas

 In 2014, there were violent disturbances in Aluthgama (near Bentota) and Beruwala (about 60km south of Colombo) which resulted in 4 reported deaths and many injuries, as well as damage to buildings and local businesses.
 Both areas are near to tourist resorts on the coast.
 There have been isolated incidents and disturbances elsewhere around the country, primarily targeting Evangelical Christians and Muslims.
 You should take care and avoid demonstrations.